 Constellation of Care

-Eliana's Light is grateful to the dozens of local medical facilities, integrative care service providers, and volunteers that are collaborating with us.
-The following are a few of the bright stars that comprise the Constellation of Care within our systems-based approach.
+Eliana's Light is grateful to the dozens of local medical facilities, integrative and complementary care service providers, funders, and volunteers that are collaborating with us.
+The following are a few of the bright stars that comprise the Constellation of Care within our DC, Maryland and Virginia community.

-Eliana's Light is entering a new partnership with Mary's Center, a community health center that provides integrated health, education, and social support services to 40,000 individuals "whose needs often go unmet by the public and private systems" throughout the Washington, DC area.
+Eliana's Light is entering a collaboration with Mary's Center, a community health center that provides integrated health, education, and social support services to 40,000 individuals "whose needs often go unmet by the public and private systems" throughout the Washington, DC area.
 "Mary's Center uses a holistic, multi-pronged approach to help each participant access individualized services that set them on the path toward good health, stable families, and economic independence."
-Eliana's Light has made in-kind donations to Mary's Center, and is looking forward to working with Mary's Center's staff and families to expand Mary's Center's integrative care programming while helping the families Mary's Center serves when these families are at home.
+Eliana's Light has made three deliveries to Mary's Center of in-kind donations of stress-relief toys and tools for families that Mary's Center serves (e.g., CDs on mindfulness and meditation for children and teens, arts and crafts kits designed to support physical and occupational therapy, and related items).
+We are looking forward to working with Mary's Center's staff and families to expand Mary's Center's integrative care programming while helping the families Mary's Center serves when these families are at home.

 Eliana's Light is supporting The Children's Inn at NIH in its efforts to respond to family support needs and "reduce the burden of illness through therapeutic, educational, and recreational programming".
 The Children's Inn at NIH is a "place like home" for children and families participating in groundbreaking research at the National Institutes of Health.
 To start our collaboration, Eliana's Light donated 40 stress balls to the fathers who were staying at The Children's Inn with their children on Father's Day.
 Stress balls are a visual representation of the importance of self-care and also serve as a useful relaxation tool.
 Eliana's Light also regularly provides in-kind donations to children and their caregivers staying at the Inn (e.g., relaxation-type toys and books).
 In the future, we're planning to support programming within The Children's Inn that relates to the integrative care services.

 Eliana's Light is grateful for the opportunity to collaborate with The HSC Health Care System, which combines the resources of a health plan, pediatric hospital, home health agency and nonprofit foundation to serve and empower families with complex health care needs.
+We are currently co-referring families to each other.
 We look forward to building on proven practices, implementing innovative initiatives, and raising greater awareness on the needs of and ways to support families with children who have complex medical conditions.
 Stay tuned for greater detail in early 2018.

 - Girl Scout Troop 54: We are very thankful to the Girl Scouts of Troop 54 for the tremendous support they've given Eliana's Light.
 This Girls Scout Troop has organized a bake sale; made 100 "calm down jars", 100 "focus-on-your-breath" feather sticks, 22 New Year's encouragement cards for children, 49 Valentine's Day cards for children, 33 decorated name tags for children's hospital rooms, and a video on how yoga can help children.
 They also organized three Paint Night fundraisers and a social media campaign to ask for in-kind donations through Eliana's Light's Amazon Wish List.
 With the in-kind donations we've received from these efforts to date, we've been able to give gifts to children staying at The Children's Inn at NIH.
 Thank you so much!